 Institute for Leadership in Changing Times (ILCT)

 The ILCT is an intensive nine-day leadership education program.
 This program is designed for individuals who have completed a First Line Supervisors course and who currently serve in or are soon to be promoted to middle-management positions within their agencies.
 The curriculum is education-based and focused on the study of leadership at an intermediate level.
 The objective of this program is to develop “emerging leaders” by developing creative thinking and leadership skills.
-The curriculum also includes a mentoring session conducted by the PELS Alumni Association.
+The curriculum also includes a mentoring session and mock panel conducted by the PELS Alumni Association.
 Program agenda includes Cultural Diversity and Career Development/Elective in-service credits.

 -2015 ILCT Program Application-